hasheddan/fleeting/README.md

 The secret of fleeting is that it actually isn't a cloud provider (in the traditional sense) at all.
 All infrastructure runs on your machine.
-This is acclompished by harnessing the power of your web browser, which turns out to be a ubiqutous general purpose computing platform.
+This is accomplished by harnessing the power of your web browser, which turns out to be a ubiqutous general purpose computing platform.

 fleeting uses organizational units called "fleets" to group infrastructure and